 The tin industry, along with the three other so-called conflict minerals (gold, tantalum and tungsten) sectors have actively developed initiatives to prevent conflict minerals, which include any conditions that result in the abuse of human rights, from the Great Lakes Region entering the supply chain.
-Alphamin's implementation of the VPI has been coordinated within the context of these of not only international initiatives, but also regional and local initiatives for the Great Lakes region and the DRC itself.
+Alphamin's implementation of the VPI has been coordinated within the context of these international initiatives, but also regional and local initiatives for the Great Lakes region and the DRC itself.
 Following the recommendation of the International Finance Corporation as a potential investor, ABM applied to the VPI and was accepted as a Participant in 2015.

-Through these initiatives, global tin and other conflict-mineral global supply chains have recognised the issue of illegal mining and the ability of criminal, public security and armed groups to source financing from the production and trade of conflict minerals in the Great Lakes region.
+Through these initiatives, global tin and other conflict-mineral global supply chains have recognised the challenge of illegal mining and the ability of criminal, public security and armed groups to source financing from the production and trade of conflict minerals in the Great Lakes region.
 Within the industry, burden of proof falls primarily on supply chain operators and exporters to prove that the direct source of the cassiterite produced for smelting is free of conflict and human rights abuse linkages.
-Material which is not traceable to its direct source is significantly rejected or discounted in the open market since global smelters are under increasing pressure to conduct due diligence to assure certification and chain of custody.
+Material which is not traceable to its direct source is significantly rejected or price-discounted in the open market since global smelters are under increasing pressure to conduct due diligence to assure certification and chain of custody.

 The complexities of certifying the source of cassiterite make the product less appealing to armed groups and so reduces the risk of an attack on the mine or transporters with the intention to steal the final product.
 Up to 2000 artisanal miners exploited Bisie surface deposits between 2002 and 2012 and supported a community estimated at 20,000 residents.
 Their illicit production, which at one point represented about 4% of global tin supply, helped finance the conflict in the DRC and the Great Lakes region.
 As a result of improved governance, global supply chain monitoring, the granting by the GDRC of a legal industrial production permit to Alphamin, the opening of certified conflict-free supply chains nearby, and the depletion of accessible surface minerals by the artisanal miners, artisanal production has decreased dramatically since 2012.
-In 2021 the Bisie operation supplied about 4% of the world's conflict-free tin from the eastern DRC and the Alphamin operation demonstrates what conflict mineral legislation aimed to achieve.
+In 2016 ABM negotiated the peaceful departure of the last 1000 artisanal miners with the leadership and support of the national and provincial governments and their mining ministries and technical services, which allowed these miners to choose whether they would return to their homes, re-locate to nearby legal ASM mining sites, or accept employment at ABM.
+In 2022 the Bisie operation supplied about 4% of the world's conflict-free tin from the eastern DRC and the Alphamin operation demonstrates what conflict mineral legislation aimed to achieve.
+A current expansion will increase production to represent 6% or more of global supply.